Industrial hygiene analysis: evaluation method

 Sound-measuring instruments include sound level meters, noise dosimeters, and octave band analyzers.
 Sound level meters help identify and evaluate individual noise sources for abatement purposes.

-Octave band analyzers can be used to help determine the feasibility of controls for individual noise sources for abatement purposes and to evaluate whether hearing protectors provide adequate protection.
-Noise dosimeters measure sound levels and are worn by workers to determine the personal noise dose during the work shift or sampling period.
-An average of the noise exposure is calculated over time.
+Octave band analyzers help determine the feasibility of controls for individual noise sources.
+This is for abatement purposes and for evaluating the effectiveness of hearing protectors.
+Noise dosimeters measure sound levels.
+Workers wear them to determine the personal noise dose during the work shift or sampling period.
+Average noise exposure is calculated over time.